Yghtso/DBlusBlus/docs/DEVELOPMENT.md

 optimizer/
 ```

-These are future organization guidance, not present source directories or authorization to create
+These are organization guidance, not authorization to create placeholder classes.
+Add a
-placeholder classes.
-A directory or abstraction is added only when its dependency prerequisites
+directory or abstraction only when its dependency prerequisites are met and its
-are met and its implementation milestone has been explicitly authorized.
-Exact filenames may
+implementation milestone has been explicitly authorized.
+Exact filenames may evolve; the
-evolve; the subsystem responsibility boundaries defined by `ARCHITECTURE.md` remain authoritative.
+subsystem responsibility boundaries defined by `ARCHITECTURE.md` remain authoritative.

 ---

 ## Storage Milestone 1

-This end-to-end buffered-storage milestone follows implementation of BufferPool, page guards, and HeapFile.
-It is not part of the pre-BufferPool Phase 1 foundation and does not itself authorize crossing the current phase gate.
+This end-to-end buffered-storage milestone depends on BufferPool, page guards, and
+HeapFile.
+It is separate from the raw-storage primitives and does not authorize crossing
+the BufferPool implementation gate.

 Before implementing B+ trees or SQL, the storage layer should be able to pass the following end-to-end scenario: